IBM/BlockchainEvents-CompositeJourney/README.md

 Welcome to Part 3 of the Hyperledger Composer Composite Pattern.
 This is a continuation of [Hyperledger Composer - Product Auction Network](https://github.com/IBM/BlockchainSmartContractTrading-CompositeJourney).
 This pattern shows how events can be emitted by Hyperledger Composer and subscribed to by external applications.

-Events are defined in the model file of a business network definition, and are emitted by transaction JavaScript in the transaction processor functions file.

 ## Included Components
 * Hyperledger Fabric
 * Hyperledger Composer